Alex-Goaga/Access-Denied/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+### Disclaimer
+This project is in no way affiliated with the core Pi-Hole project or organization neither with Synology Systems.
+This project was created as a contribution to the community.
+Use at your own risk.